run-llama/llama_index/docs/core_modules/data_modules/index/document_management.md

 Each entry in the output shows the ingested doc `id_`s as keys, and their associated `node_ids` of the nodes they were split into.

-Lastly, the orignal `metadata` dictionary of each input document is also tracked.
+Lastly, the original `metadata` dictionary of each input document is also tracked.
 You can read more about the `metadata` attribute in [Customizing Documents](../documents_and_nodes/usage_documents.md).